herbydevs/herbydevs/README.md

 - 🎓 Bachelor’s student in Software Development(In-Progress)
 - 💻 3+ years of self-taught programming
 - ⚔️ IT Intelligence Personnel by day, creative builder by night
 - 🧬 Deep thinker into psychology, systems, law, and tech
-- 🏋️ Training for a military-ready physique
 - 🎮 Gamer.
 Strategist.
 Optimizer.
 (Valorant main)

 ---